brandonwrd/spacebattle/readme.md

 2. Make an alien ship object (DONE)
 3. Make a battle between USS Schwarz and an alien ship

-4. Make a method where the USS Schwarz attacts a target
+4. Make a method where the USS Schwarz attacts a target (DONE)
-5. Make the method reduce the hull of the target by the firepower of the USS Schwarz
+5. Make the method reduce the hull of the target by the firepower of the USS Schwarz (DONE)

 ---------------------------------------